vint21h/django-opensearch/README.rst

     Contains a URL that identifies the location of an image that can be used in association with this search content.
 Defaults to ``"favicon.ico"``.

 ``OPENSEARCH_SEARCH_URL``
-    Contains a django URL name to search content.
+    Contains a Django URL name to search content.
 Defaults to ``"search"``.

 ``OPENSEARCH_SEARCH_QUERYSTRING``
     Contains the querystring to prepend to search parameter.
 Defaults to ``"q="``.